Nephology-Ltd/Terraform/examples/Install-Puppet/README.md

 ###Bootstrapping Puppet onto AWS Windows Instances using Powershell

-This example is for reference to bootstrapping Puppet onto a vanilla AWS EC2 Windows instance using powershell, as there a lot of examples out there using Linux and some covering the use of WinRm.
-Though the use of WinRm is a standard way of executing commands on a machine, i find the Powershell solution a little more straight forward as there is no need to get WinRm up and running first.
+This example is for reference to bootstrapping Puppet onto a vanilla AWS EC2 Windows instance using powershell, as there are a lot of examples out there covering Linux and some covering the use of WinRm, Though the use of WinRm is a standard way of executing commands on a machine, I find the Powershell solution a little more straight forward as there is configure WinRm first.

-The example exepcts that you already have
+The example expects that you already have :

-An AWS active VPC with relevant subnets and security keys in place as well as security groups enabling RDP to the Windows serves, though this is only required to valaidate the Puppet install.
+An AWS active VPC with relevant subnets and security keys in place, the script examples will create security group inclduing RDP, though this is only required to valaidate the Puppet install, I highly recommend you amend the source cidr_blocks to your IP's.

 ```
 resource "aws_instance" "win-pup" {